3.1.1 Looked After Children Procedure

 - Summary of Looked After Processes within ICS

-- Becoming Looked After - Role of the ICS Initial and Core Assessment
+- Becoming Looked After - Role of the ICS Brief and Complex Child and Family Assessment

 - Normal Residency